You are here

 In selecting your scientific indication you should:

 - ensure that the medicine's therapeutic benefit is demonstrated by the clinical study outcomes

 - ensure that any claims you make from your medicine imply only the same level of certainty in clinical effectiveness as that reported in clinical studies, for example 'clinically proven to...' compared to 'may assist to...'

 How to compile a summary of the evidence to support your scientific indication

 You should compile an evidence package demonstrating that you have conducted an objective, comprehensive and transparent review of the literature relating to your indication/s.
 The resulting evidence you hold should be of high quality and relevant to your medicine and adequately demonstrate that all indications you make for your medicine are true, valid and not misleading.

-Evidence package checklists provides checklists to assist you to collate your evidence summary and filter evidence items to those that are credible and relevant to your medicine.
+Evidence package checklists provided on the TGA website assist you to collate your evidence summary and filter evidence items to those that are credible and relevant to your medicine.
 You are required to hold all the information contained within the relevant forms for your medicine before listing it.
 Refer to the Appendix 1: How to use evidence package checklists for assistance with the process.
 While presentation in this manner is not compulsory, it will expedite the compliance review process, should your medicine be selected for an evidence compliance review.